Breezy-DR/Breezy-s-Data-Science-Projects/README.md

 # Breezy-s-Data-Science-Projects
 This is a compilation of a bunch of data science projects I've tried out using Python and SQL.
 Including:
-- Data Scraping and Analysis
+- Indomaret - Data Scraping and Analysis
-- Analisis Statistik Dataset
+- Wine - Dataset Statistical Analysis
-- Exploratory Data Analysis (EDA)
+- Phone - Exploratory Data Analysis (EDA)
-- Implementasi Forward Propagation untuk Feed Forward Neural Network
+- Forward Propagation Implementation For Feed Forward Neural Network
-- Pembelajaran Dataset CSV Menggunakan Model-Model Terbaik
+- Healthcare Stroke Data - CSV Machine Learning Using the Best Model
+- Spotify Popularity Data 2024 - EDA